btipling/Rosy/README.md

 ### NVTT

-Using the Packager program to create assets requires the NVIDIA Texture Tool library which may not work on non-NVIDIA hardware.
-The game itself does not use this library and builds and runs fine without it.
+Using the Packager program to create assets requires the NVIDIA Texture Tool library which defaults to CPU on non-NVIDIA hardware.
+The game itself uses this library to read DDS files and builds and should eventually be able to run fine on NVIDIA hardware I hope.
 In order to use the Packager tool the `NVTT_PATH` env variable must be set to where the header files are and the shipped DLL must be in the same directory as Packager.exe.
 The path is likely `C:\Program Files\NVIDIA Corporation\NVIDIA Texture Tools` on Windows.
 NVTT can be downloaded at the [NVIDIA Texture Tools 3 website](https://developer.nvidia.com/gpu-accelerated-texture-compression).